-5.10 The majority of costs reported within table 2C are directly attributable and reported within the Retail Functional Area.

-5.11 Retail Opex includes recharges from Group Services functions (covered in section 6), recharges from Non-appointed business, Wholesale business which include services to Developers administration, investigatory visits, where it is found that it is not a network issue and allocation from estates.
+- 5.9 The majority of costs reported within table 2C are directly attributable and these are costs reported within the Retail Functional Area. - 5.10 Retail Opex includes recharges from Group Services functions (covered in section 6), recharges from non-appointed business, Wholesale business which include services to Developers administration, investigatory visits, where it is found that it is not a network issue and allocation from estates.